2025 Municipal Finance Institute

 New this year, join our interactive breakfast “Listserv Live”.
 Ask questions, hear how your peers deal with the issues you are facing, and meet colleagues face-to-face.
 Find all the support you can get on the Fiscal Officers Listserv, with the added bonus of putting faces to email addresses.

-Moderator: Brain Mohan, City Manager, Moreno Valley
+Moderator: Brain Mohan, First Vice President, Fiscal Officers Department and City Manager, Moreno Valley

 9:30 - 10:45 a.m.Grow Your Budget with Economic Development Finance Toolsshow details